molareza/sticker/UPDATING.md

 The script does five things:

 - Downloading the required files
-- Extract the iamges and meta info
+- Extract the images and meta info
 - Optimize the images
 - Copy the images to the respective locations
 - Generate the Java code